-Realised gains and losses on investments carried at market value are calculated as the difference between sale proceeds and purchase price.
-Movements in unrealised gains and losses on investments represent the difference between the valuation at the balance sheet date, together with the reversal of unrealised gains and losses recognised in earlier accounting periods in respect of investment disposals in the current period.
+Realised gains and losses on investments carried at market value are calculated as the difference between sale proceeds and the original cost of the investment.
+Movements in unrealised gains and losses on investments represent the difference between the valuation at the balance sheet date, and the valuation at the previous period end or purchase value during the period.
 Investment return is initially recorded in the non-technical account.
 A transfer is made from the non-technical account to the general business technical account to reflect the investment return on funds supporting underwriting business.